SECTION 105626 (10672) HIGH-DENSITY MOBILE STORAGE UNITS

 1. Guide Design:

 a.
-All rails and wheels shall guide carriage to ensure precise carriage tracking alignment.
+A minimum of 2 guide rails shall be required to ensure precise carriage tracking alignment.

 b.
-All rails shall have a convex top surface to provide friction-free self-centering alignment with the carriage wheels.
+All guide rails shall have a convex top surface to provide friction-free self-centering alignment with the carriage guide wheels.

 c.
-All carriage wheels shall have a concave load surface which aligns with the rail to provide precise carriage tracking.
+All carriage guide wheels shall have a concave load surface which aligns with the guide rail to provide precise carriage tracking.

 d.
-Roller guide and wheel flange methods of guidance which have play between the guide points and the rail sides shall be unacceptable.
+Roller guide and dual flange wheel methods of guidance which have play between the guide points and the rail sides shall be unacceptable.

 2. Drive Design: